-The Patria AMV (Armoured Modular Vehicle) is a modern 8x8 armoured wheeled vehicle manufactured by Finland-based Patria.
-The vehicle was introduced into the market in 2004 and about 1,400 vehicles have been ordered by the armed forces of Finland, Croatia, Poland, Slovenia, South Africa, Sweden and UAE to date.
+The Patria AMV (Armoured Modular Vehicle) is a modern 8×8 armoured wheeled vehicle manufactured by Finland-based Patria.
+Following the market launch in 2004, more than 1,600 Patria AMVs have so far been ordered by the armed forces of Finland, Croatia, Poland, Slovenia, South Africa, Sweden and the UAE.

 The Armoured Personnel Carrier (APC) version of Patria AMV is fitted with Patria PML 127 OWS turret mounting a 12.7mm heavy machine gun.
-The vehicle has a maximum speed of over 100km/h and an operational range of 800km.
+The vehicle’s maximum speed exceeds 100km/h and an operational range of 800km.

 The vehicle is integrated with spaced and sloped armour solutions for protection against mines, IEDs and ballistic threats.
-It protects the crew from anti-tank and anti-personnel mines, bomblets and artillery shells, and offers all-round ballistic protection against arms up to 14.5mm at 30° elevation.
+It protects the crew from anti-tank and anti-personnel mines, bomblets and artillery shells, as well as offers all-round ballistic protection against arms up to 14.5mm at a 30° elevation.

 FLW 200 remote-controlled light weapon station aboard the vehicle is installed with a 12.7mm heavy machine gun or a 40mm automatic grenade launcher.
 The vehicle also supports IdZ (Infantryman of the future) technology developed by the German Army.
 The Boxer armoured personnel carrier has a top speed of 103km/h and a class-leading range of 1,050km.